Oh, Indian food. I could write an entire novel chronicling my love for this cuisine, but even that would fail to fully describe how I feel.

 I’ve studied up on how to make a sweet, green chutney and it’s actually quite simple.
 The best grinder for the job is a small food processor.
 The next ideal option is a mortar and pestle.
 And lastly, if you’re like me, you can use a coffee/spice grinder in a pinch.
 Fair warning, clean up is a little messy as I don’t think they’re intended for wet herbs, but it gets the job done!

-I hope you guys love these samosa-inspired potato cakes!
+I hope you guys love these samosa-inspired potato cakes (which are also known as aloo tiki)!
 They’re the best way I’ve found to mimic a samosa at home without a million ingredients or busting out the frying oil.

 If you give them a try, let me know how you like them!
 Leave a comment and rate it – it’s super helpful to us and other readers.
 And don’t forget to show us how it goes by tagging a picture #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers!